 You will take away

-- Swatch book
+- Swatch book of dyed yarn

 - A list of helpful links to continue your learning.